 Assessment inputs result in a repetitive degraded cornerstone; multiple degraded cornerstones, multiple yellow inputs, or a red input.

 The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
-This evaluation may consist of a thirdparty assessment.
+This evaluation may consist of a third-party assessment.
 The licensee is also expected to perform a third-party assessment of their safety culture.

 In addition, a licensee is expected to meet with the Commission within 6 months of entering Column 4 to discuss its plans for addressing the performance deficiencies and its plans for improvement.
 The timing of the meeting shall be based on a collegial determination by the Commission informed by a recommendation from the EDO, so it may exceed 6 months.

 IP 90003, “Construction Supplemental Inspection for Repetitive Degraded Cornerstones, Multiple Degraded Cornerstones, Multiple Yellow Inputs Or One Red Input,” will be performed to review the breadth and depth of the performance deficiencies, assess the licensee’s evaluation of their safety culture, and independently perform a graded assessment of the licensee’s safety culture.
 A decision not to independently perform an assessment of the licensee’s safety culture would be a deviation from the CAM and would have to be approved in accordance with Section 07.03.
-However, the staff can use the results from a licensee’s thirdparty safety culture assessment and the licensee’s root cause evaluation to satisfy the inspection requirements if the staff has completed a validation of the thirdparty assessment methodology and assessment effort and root cause evaluation.
+However, the staff can use the results from a licensee’s third-party safety culture assessment and the licensee’s root cause evaluation to satisfy the inspection requirements if the staff has completed a validation of the third-party assessment methodology and assessment effort and root cause evaluation.
 This situation would not be a deviation to the CAM.
 The supplemental inspection plan must be approved by the appropriate regional division director with concurrence of the Director, Construction Project Office.

 Each time a plant enters Column 4 of the Action Matrix, the region should assess the benefit of performing an additional PI&R team inspection in accordance with IP 35007.
 In those instances where an additional inspection is deemed appropriate, the region should provide the basis for its decision to conduct the inspection in the associated communication to the licensee.